 Narrowing down the best dryers starts with first determining your space, desired style, features and budget.
-Some dryers feature special fabric care options that make clothes look newer for longer.
-Energy-efficient dryers will have a smaller electric bill and positive environmental impact.
+Some dryers feature special fabric care options that make clothes look new longer.
+Energy-efficient dryers will have a smaller electric bill and more positive environmental impact.

-- All dryers must have at least 1 inch of clearance on all sides for air circulation.
+- All dryers must have at least one inch of clearance on all sides for air circulation.

-- Leave 3 to 5 inches of clearance at the back of the washer for venting materials.
+- Leave three to five inches of clearance at the back of the dryer for venting materials.

 - Top-down dryer doors require less bending and keep wet items from falling on the floor.